Frequently Asked Questions: The World Health Organization’s 2013 HIV/AIDS Treatment Guidelines

-With the release of new comprehensive HIV/AIDS treatment guidelines from the World Health Organization (WHO) for 2013, we asked Dr. Christian Pitter, Senior Director of Global Technical Policy and Partnerships at the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), to answer some frequently asked questions about the new guidelines and what they mean for the global effort to eliminate pediatric HIV.
+With the release of comprehensive HIV/AIDS treatment guidelines from the World Health Organization (WHO) for 2013, we asked Dr. Christian Pitter, Senior Director of Global Technical Policy and Partnerships at the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), to answer some frequently asked questions about the guidelines and what they mean for the global effort to eliminate pediatric HIV.

 When did the WHO launch the new guidelines?